Arsenal 3-1 Man Utd: Gunners raise Marc Skinner pressure and move three points off WSL summit

 "We talk about being brave, and that includes me as a coach," he later told Sky Sports.
 Brave and bold it had been, though it almost backfired instantly.

-Goalkeeper Sabrina D'Angelo had already replaced Manuela Zinsberger in the FA Cup and retained her place for the WSL return and dropped Zelem's first-minute free-kick at the feet of Nikita Parris, who could not adjust in time to profit.
+Goalkeeper Sabrina D'Angelo had already replaced Manuela Zinsberger in the FA Cup and retained her place for the WSL return.
+Her first involvement was to drop Zelem's first-minute free-kick at the feet of Nikita Parris, who could not adjust in time to profit.

 It proved just a false dawn for the beleaguered visitors, who failed to register a shot on target before the break and found themselves behind inside 10 minutes.